 Does your agency, house of worship, service organization, business or group come in contact with persons struggling with emotional or physical challenges and who might benefit from attending a free, self-help support group?
 Have you heard about support groups but aren’t quite sure what they are or how they work?
 Has your agency ever thought READ MORE

-The NJ Self-Help Group Clearinghouse will periodically be offering free workshops on starting and running self-help support groups statewide.
+The NJ Self-Help Group Clearinghouse offers free workshops on starting and running self-help support groups statewide.
 The workshops on “How to Start an Effective Self-Help Group” will be open to agency staff, clergy, or any community member interested in learning how to start any type of self-help group.
-The workshop “How to Facilitate Your READ MORE
+The workshop “How to Facilitate Your Self-Help Group” will READ MORE

 Groups and agencies who make referrals to support groups are encouraged to post this linkable icon on their websites.
 Simply copy and paste the code (shown on the bottom) on your HTML page to insert the logo and link.
 Thank you.

 <a href="http://www.njgroups.org" target="_blank"><img src="http://www.njgroups.org/wp-content/uploads/2016/08/widget.jpg" alt="NJ Self Help Groups" /></a>